jsoliveir/ch1-docker/readme.md

 [challenge.pdf](documentation/challenge.pdf)

-All the API are written in dotnet core 3.1 using C# language
+All APIs in this repository were written in dotnet core 3.1 using C#

 # What is in this repository